igormiguell/KernelSU/website/docs/guide/app-profile.md

 Additionally, the KernelSU manager's settings interface provides the "Umount modules by default".
 By default, this option is **enabled**, which means that KernelSU or some modules will unload modules for this app unless additional settings are applied.
 If you don't prefer this setting or if it affects certain apps, you have the following options:

-1. Keep the "Unmount modules by default" option enabled and individually disable the "Umount modules" option in the App Profile for apps requiring module loading (acting as a "whitelist").
+1. Keep the "Umount modules by default" option enabled and individually disable the "Umount modules" option in the App Profile for apps requiring module loading (acting as a "whitelist").
-2. Disable the "Unmount modules by default" option and individually enable the "Umount modules" option in the App Profile for apps that require module unloading (acting as a "blacklist").
+2. Disable the "Umount modules by default" option and individually enable the "Umount modules" option in the App Profile for apps requiring module loading (acting as a "blacklist").

 :::info
 In devices running kernel version 5.10 and above, the kernel performs without any further action the unloading of modules.
-However, for devices running kernel versions below 5.10, this option is merely a configuration setting, and KernelSU itself doesn't perform any action.
-If you want to use the "Unmount modules" option in kernel versions before 5.10 you will need to backport the `path_umount` function in `fs/namespace.c`.
+However, for devices running kernel versions below 5.10, this option is merely a configuration setting, and KernelSU itself doesn't take any action.
+If you want to use the "Umount modules" option in kernel versions before 5.10 you need to backport the `path_umount` function in `fs/namespace.c`.
 You can get more information at the end of the [Intergrate for non-GKI devices](https://kernelsu.org/guide/how-to-integrate-for-non-gki.html#how-to-backport-path_umount) page.
 Some modules, such as Zygisksu, may also use this option to determine if module unloading is necessary.
 :::